800-922-2596 Call Now Book a Free Inspection

 A Note About Protecting Pollinators During Pest Control

 At Gregory Pest Solutions, we recognize the important role pollinators play in our agricultural system.
-We are committed to protecting our pollinators and also the life and health of our customers through smart and responsible pest control.
-These two commitments are not mutually exclusive and we adhere to the following protocols:
+We are committed to protecting our pollinators and the lives and health of our customers through smart, responsible pest control.
+These two commitments are not mutually exclusive, and we adhere to the following protocols:

 5. When feral bee hives threaten the health or safety of humans, we will do our best to relocate the hive.
-We will work with local beekeepers, apiarists and agricultural organizations to preserve the local ecosystem as best as possible
+We will work with local beekeepers, apiarists, and agricultural organizations to preserve the local ecosystem as much as we can.

 Carpenter bee pollinating flower

 Don’t take chances with stinging insects.
-When you spot a nest over your garage or when a swarm disrupts your backyard BBQ, call in the pros.
+When a swarm disrupts your backyard BBQ, or you find a nest under your building’s eaves, call in the pros.
 Schedule your bee or wasp removal today for peace of mind all season.

 Frequently Asked Questions About Wasps and Bees

-The most common stinging insects include bees, wasps, hornets, and yellow jackets, each differing in behavior, nesting habits, and level of aggression.
+The most common stinging insects include bees, wasps, hornets, and yellow jackets, each with distinct behavior, nesting habits, and levels of aggression.
 Bees are generally less defensive, while wasps, hornets, and yellow jackets are more territorial around their nests.

-Most wasps are not capable of making honey but a few varieties like the Mexican honey wasp can.
+Most wasps do not make honey, but a few varieties, like the Mexican honey wasp, can.
 These wasps only make a small amount that they consume themselves.

 It’s not recommended to use wasp sprays to deal with bees.
-They are different insects, so it’s rarely effective.
-In fact, it can make the problem worse.
-Bees can release an alarm pheromone when they feel attacked, which will alert other bees to come to their aid.
+It can actually make the problem worse.
+Bees can release an alarm pheromone when they feel attacked, which alerts other bees to come to their aid.
 It’s also a violation of federal law to use a spray in a manner inconsistent with its labeling, which could lead to fines.

-All hornets are wasps but not all wasps are hornets.
-Hornets are a larger variety of wasps that are somewhat wider around their heads and abdomens.
+All hornets are wasps, but not all wasps are hornets.
+Hornets are a larger variety of wasps, somewhat wider around their heads and abdomens.

 The safest way to remove or treat stinging insect nests is to contact a licensed pest control professional who can identify the species and use the proper protective equipment and treatment methods.
-Attempting removal on your own can provoke the insects and lead to multiple stings.
+Attempting to remove them yourself can provoke the insects and lead to multiple stings.

 To help keep bees and wasps out of your yard, remove any food or water sources that attract them.
 Secure trash cans, cover outdoor sugary drinks and food, clear fallen fruit, and eliminate standing water.
 Seal cracks, gaps, and potential nesting sites around your home, and check for early-stage nests in spring when they're smaller and easier to address.